Motorcyclist dies after Thursday crash in Tucson

-A motorcyclist died after he struck the side of a car in central Tucson on Thursday, police say.
+A motorcyclist has died from his injuries after crashing into a car in a central Tucson intersection on Thursday, police say.

 James Nordrum, 66, of Minnesota was riding a motorcycle northbound on Campbell Avenue when he crashed into the passenger side of a 2002 Buick, according to a Tucson Police Department press release.